m68k-fr/Compiling-Pytorch-for-ROCm/README.md

 ### Building pytorch

-Compile the project, install it in your pytorch venv, and build a whl package.
+Compile the the latest pytorch release, install it in your pytorch venv, and build a whl package.

 ````
 # set CMAKE_PREFIX_PATH